LucaDeRuggiero02/ADM-HomeWork5/README.md

 The dataset contains information about flights between airports in the United States.
 You can download and explore the dataset from this link: <https://www.kaggle.com/datasets/flashgordon/usa-airport-dataset> .
 In this task, we will analyze the basic features of the flight network graph, such as its size, density, and degree distribution.

-IMPORTANT: we can use packages like NetworkX or similar tools solely for handling the data structure.
-However, when implementing the algorithm for your functionalities, we must write it entirely from scratch without relying on pre-implemented functions from libraries that perform any steps on our behalf.
+**IMPORTANT**: we can use packages like **NetworkX** or similar tools solely for handling the data structure.
+However, when implementing the algorithm for your functionalities, we must write it entirely **from scratch** without relying on pre-implemented functions from libraries that perform any steps on our behalf.

 ### [Q1]